coq/coq/doc/sphinx/language/gallina-extensions.rst

 Mode for automatic declaration of implicit arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. opt:: Implicit Arguments.

-In case one wants to systematically declare implicit the arguments
+This option (off by default) allows to systematically declare implicit
-detectable as such, one may switch to the automatic declaration of
-implicit arguments mode by using the command:

-.. cmd:: Set Implicit Arguments.

-Conversely, one may unset the mode by using ``Unset Implicit Arguments``.
-The mode is off by default.
+the arguments detectable as such.
 Auto-detection of implicit arguments is
 governed by options controlling whether strict and contextual implicit
 arguments have to be considered or not.